What You Need To Know About California’s Unruh Act

 The Unruh Act vs the Americans with Disabilities Act

 In 1992, the Unruh Act was amended to include people with disabilities in the list of those entitled to full and equal accommodation.
-At the same time, the Act adopted the standards set by the Americans with Disabilities Act (ADA), writing “[a] violation of the right of any individual under the Americans with Disabilities Act … shall also constitute a violation of this [Act].”
+At the same time, the Act adopted the standards set by the ADA, writing, “[a] violation of the right of any individual under the Americans with Disabilities Act … shall also constitute a violation of this [Act].”

 For this reason, many web accessibility lawsuits cite the ADA and the Unruh Act.
-Here’s why: Unlike the ADA, the Unruh Act allows plaintiffs to sue businesses for damages of up to $4,000 per offense (Title III of the ADA only allows plaintiffs to recover legal expenses).
+Here’s why: Unlike the ADA, the Unruh Act allows plaintiffs to sue businesses for up to three times the amount of actual damages incurred, for “no less than” $4,000 per offense (Title III of the ADA only allows plaintiffs to recover legal expenses such as attorney’s fees).

-In order to sue for monetary damages under the Unruh Act, however, plaintiffs must prove that discrimination is intential — unless the offense also violates the ADA.
+In order to sue for monetary damages under the Unruh Act, however, plaintiffs must prove that the damages were the result of intentional discrimination — unless the offense also violates the ADA.

 Key Differences Between the Unruh Act and the ADA